adaltas/node-ron/docs/records.md

 *   `err`               Error object if any.
 *   `records`           Records with their newly created identifier.

-Records are not validated, it is the responsability of the client program calling `create` to either call `validate` before calling `create` or to passs the `validate` options.
+Records are not validated, it is the responsability of the client program to either call `validate` before calling `update` or to passs the `validate` options.

 Updating a single record:
 ```coffeescript